MicrosoftDocs/power-automate-docs/articles/teams/send-a-message-in-teams.md

 ---
 title: Send a message in Teams using Power Automate
 description: Learn the different ways in which you can send a message in Microsoft Teams
-author: natalie-pienkowska
+author: kisubedi
 contributors:
+  - kisubedi
   - kewaiss
   - kartikraop
   - hamenon-ms
   - v-aangie
-ms.author: kewaiss
+ms.author: kisubedi
 ms.reviewer: angieandrews
 ms.subservice: cloud-flow
 ms.topic: conceptual
-ms.date: 01/12/2023
+ms.date: 10/15/2024
 ---

 # Send a message in Teams using Power Automate

 This article covers different ways in which you can send a message in Teams.

 You can use Power Automate to set up a flow that sends messages to a Teams Channel or group chat using the Microsoft Teams connector.
 Messages can be posted either as the user who's signed into the connector in the flow or by using the Flow bot.

 ## Flow setup

 For the purposes of this document, we're using a scenario where a flow is used to notify a Channel or a Group chat, but the same principles can be used to apply to any flow where the **Post a message in a chat or channel** is used.

 1. Sign in to [Power Automate](https://make.powerautomate.com).
 1. Select **My flows** > **New** > **Automated cloud flow**.
 1. Enter a name for your flow.
 1. Select the **When a file is created (properties only)** trigger.
 1. Select **Create**.
 1. Set up your trigger by choosing a SharePoint site and Folder ID that you want to monitor.
 1. to add an action to this flow, select **+ New Step**.
 1. Search for and select the **Post a message in a chat or channel** action.

 ## Message sender options